PoghosKeshishyan/a/README.md

 ```bash
 npm run server
 ```
-This will start the server and connect it to your MySQL database.
+This will start the server in development mode and connect it to your MySQL database.
+By default, it will run on port 8000 (or the port defined in .env).

 ### 7. License
 This project is licensed under the MIT License.

-### Объяснение изменений:
+## Explanation of Changes
-- **API Endpoints**: добавил пример API-запросов для пользователей, чтобы сразу было понятно, что делает каждый маршрут.
+- **API Endpoints**: Added example API requests for users, so it's clear what each route does.
-- **Database Connection**: более подробно описал использование переменных окружения в `.env` и пример настройки подключения к базе данных через `db.js`.
+- **Database Connection**: Provided more details on how to use environment variables in `.env` and an example of how to set up the database connection via `db.js`.
-- **Структура проекта**: добавил описание структуры папок и файлов, чтобы пользователи могли лучше ориентироваться в проекте.
+- **Project Structure**: Added a description of the folder and file structure to help users navigate the project more easily.